Shade4/CEHv13-Notes/Syllabus/Module-01-Introduction-to-Ethical-Hacking/README.md

 - [x] Explain Hacking Concepts and Different Hacker Classes
 - [x] Explain Ethical Hacking Concepts and Scope
 - [x] Explain AI-Driven Ethical Hacking
-- [x] Explain Hacking Methodologies and Frameworks *(partial — see [Part E](05-hacking-methodologies-and-frameworks.md#a-note-on-scope))*
+- [x] Explain Hacking Methodologies and Frameworks
-- [ ] Summarize the Techniques Used in Information Security Controls
+- [x] Summarize the Techniques Used in Information Security Controls
-- [ ] Explain the Importance of Applicable Security Laws and Standards
+- [x] Explain the Importance of Applicable Security Laws and Standards

-The last two objectives (Information Security Controls, and Security Laws & Standards) aren't yet covered in this repo — add them as Parts F and G once that material is available.
+**Module 1 is now complete.** ✅

 ---